 [Print Name]

-hereby waive, release and hold harmless National Oilwell Varco, L.P. (individually referred to herein as “NOV”), the United Way of Greater Houston, and their affiliated companies, and each of their directors, officers, administrators, representatives and executors, past and present employees, volunteers, agents, supervisors, participants, assigns, all sponsors, and their representatives and successors (collectively, including NOV, the “Releasees”), from any and all claims, liabilities, or causes of action from any cause whatsoever (including, without limitation, negligence in rendering, or not rendering, medical or emergency aid) for any and all loss of life, bodily injury, property damage and/or or other loss I (and/or my child) may suffer or incur in, about or en route to or from participating in the Event.
+hereby voluntarily waive, release and hold harmless National Oilwell Varco, L.P. (individually referred to herein as “NOV”), Transocean Offshore Deepwater Drilling Inc. (individually referred to herein as “Transocean”), Mission United, PTSD Foundation of America – Camp Hope, and their affiliated companies, and each of their directors, officers, administrators, representatives and executors, past and present employees, volunteers, agents, supervisors, participants, assigns, all sponsors, and their representatives and successors (collectively the “Releasees”), from any and all claims, liabilities, or causes of action from any cause whatsoever (including, without limitation, negligence in rendering, or not rendering, medical or emergency aid) for any and all loss of life, bodily injury, property damage and/or other loss I (and/or my child) may suffer or incur in, about or en route to or from participating in the Event.

 Inherent and Potential Risks